codeformuenster/MS-Event-Scrapy/README.md

 The following is also allowed, but can be left away.
 The end date will be ignored if given.

     scrapy crawl EventsSpider -o events.json -a start=today

+The scraper also supports geocoding the location adresses via the Mapquest Open Geocoding API.
+For this you need to get a API key from https://developer.mapquest.com/user/me/profile .
+If you don't provide a key or of the location could not be determined, the corresponding result fields will be empty.

+    scrapy crawl EventsSpider -o events.json -a mapquest_key=YOUR_KEY_HERE

 ## Result format